 Making this Slow Cooker Chicken Stuffing after thanksgiving?

 Yessssss.
 I’m not sure about you but our family almost ALWAYS has leftover stuffing after the holidays.
 We can’t wait for the upcoming holidays, it’s our favorite time of the year!
-Check out the how to prepare a perfect thanksgiving dinner guide.

 This chicken stuffing recipe is for anytime time of the year but is especially clutch after a holiday dinner.